alexlabuda/my-hugo-blog/content/blog/_index.md

 ---
 title: A Blog That Works
 description: |
   Welcome to my Blog!
-Check back for new content.
+Check back soon for new content.
 author: "Alex Labuda"
 show_post_thumbnail: true
 thumbnail_left: true # for list-sidebar only